maikopruett/garmin-rino-custom-maps/README.md

 ## How It Works

 1. **TIF to JPG Conversion**: Uses GDAL to convert the GeoTIFF to a JPEG image
-2. **Coordinate System Detection**: Reads the coordinate reference system (CRS) from the GeoTIFF metadata
+2. **Coordinate System Detection**: Reads the coordinate reference system (CRS) from the GeoTIFF metadata using GDAL
-3. **Coordinate Transformation**: Converts coordinates from the source CRS (e.g., UTM) to WGS84 (EPSG:4326) using pyproj, which is required for KML files
+3. **Coordinate Transformation**: Converts coordinates from the source CRS (e.g., UTM) to WGS84 (EPSG:4326) using GDAL's built-in `osr.CoordinateTransformation` - no additional packages needed!
 4. **Georeferencing Extraction**: Extracts geographic bounds (north, south, east, west) in WGS84 decimal degrees
 5. **KML Generation**: Creates an initial KML file with the georeferencing information
 6. **KML Format Fix**: Transforms the KML to Garmin-compatible format: